zalenix/portaldocs/portal-sdk/generated/top-extensions-telemetry-create.md

 * **Started**: The number of creates that were started.
 This is calculated by taking the count of the number of Create Flows for each blade from the [GetCreateFlows](#getcreateflows) function which had     `PortalCreateStarted == true`  or `ArmDeploymentStarted == true`.

   * **NOTE**: Both values are checked for redundancy.
-As long as at least one of these properties is  true,  then a create was started.
+As long as at least one of these properties is  `true`,  then a create was started.

 * **Excluded**: The number of creates fromthe [GetCreateFlows](#getcreateflows) function that were marked as `Excluded`.